sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory5.md

 ### Intention in context

-Administrative officier is authenticated and wants to perform the insertion of classes composition
+Administrative officer is authenticated and wants to perform the insertion of classes composition

 ### Primary actor

-Administrative officier
+Administrative officer

 #### Support Actors